 The Company has no employees as it is managed by abrdn Fund Managers Limited and there are therefore no disclosures to be made in respect of employees.
-The Company's responsible investment policy is outlined above.
+The Company's responsible investment policy is outlined on page 15 while the Manager's ESG engagement is set out on pages 85 to 89.